 Teams of Harvard students compete to solve a real-world problem by applying modeling and other computational tools.

 SYMPOSIUM ON THE FUTURE OF COMPUTATION IN SCIENCE AND ENGINEERING

 Date: January 22, 2016

 This year's IACS symposium will focus on the converging fields of neuroscience and computer science/machine learning.
-BRAIN + MACHINES will bring together machine learning experts, neuroscientists, academic researchers, and scholars across several fields to discuss what we can learn from the study of structure and function in the brain, as well as efforts to reverse-engineer the brain.
+Brain + Machines will bring together machine learning experts, neuroscientists, academic researchers, and scholars across several fields to discuss what we can learn from the study of structure and function in the brain, as well as efforts to reverse-engineer the brain.
 Note: This event is free and open to the public but registration is required.
-Registration will open in mid-November.